Urology on an International Stage

 - Provide mentoring opportunities and guidance for urologic trainees.

-- Examine common complications and comorbidities associated with the treatment of urologic conditions and how to best manage them in clinical practice.
+- Examine common complications and comorbidities associated with the treatment of urologic conditions and know how to best manage them in clinical practice.

 - Analyze recent updates in clinical practice guidelines and their implications for daily urologic practice.